mit-teaching-systems-lab/unconscious-bias/cards/bias.md

 ### How can we characterize bias and discrimination in general?
-"a bigot is simply a sociologist without credentials" (D’Souza, 1995 in Uhlmann et al. 2010)

 Interdisciplinary work here is important, as "discrimination analysis is a multi-disciplinary problem, involving sociological causes, legal argumentations, economic models, statistical techniques, computational issues" (Romei and Ruggieri 2013).
 Uhlmann et al. (2010) cites work across politics, anthropology, econonmics, philosophy, law and psychology.

 Core arguments: accuracy (Jussim) or not (Uhlmann et al. 2010).

 > Engelhardt describes examples where using patient records to inform medical decisions can lead to erroneous recommendation systems for diagnosis as well as harmful medical interventions.
 For example, the symptoms of heart disease differ substantially between men and women, and so do their appropriate treatments.
 Most data collected about this condition was from men, leaving a blind spot for the diagnosis of heart disease in women.
 Bias, in this case, is useful and should be maintained for correct medical interventions.
 In another example, however, data was collected from a variety of hospitals in somewhat segregated poor and wealthy areas.
 The data appear to show that cancers in children from hispanic and caucasian races develop differently.
 However, inferences based on this data fail to take into account the biasing effect of economic status in determining at which stage of symptoms different families decide seek medical help.
 In turn, this determines the stage of development at which the oncological data is collected.
 The recommendation system with this type of bias confuses race with economic barriers to medical help, which will lead to harmful diagnosis and treatments (Zevenbergen web 2017 describing Barbara Engelhardt).

+attributed to cultural socialization (Uhlmann and Nosek 2012)

+"a bigot is simply a sociologist without credentials" (cautious with controversy: D’Souza, 1995 in Uhlmann et al. 2010) as expression of idea that stereotyping is rational. "the belief that it is rational to discriminate against individuals based on stereotypes about their racial group—correlates highly with negative feelings toward minorities and the desire to keep low-status groups in their place, and correlates negatively with indices of rational thinking."
+(Uhlmann et al. 2010, cautious of stance).

 (Zucker and Prieto 1977)